1996 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The 1996 Jefferson nickel series comprises three distinct varieties, each with unique production characteristics and market values.

-Philadelphia and Denver facilities produced over 1.6 billion circulation strikes with nearly equal quantities, making both relatively common in lower grades.
-However, high-grade specimens with Full Steps designation become increasingly scarce, particularly at MS66 and above.
+Philadelphia and Denver facilities produced over 1.6 billion circulation strikes in nearly equal quantities, making both common in lower grades.
+However, high-grade specimens with Full Steps designation become increasingly scarce at MS66 and above.
 The San Francisco proof issues represent less than 0.2% of total production, featuring Deep Cameo contrast struck specifically for collectors.

 1996-P Nickel Value

-The 1996-P nickel holds a unique position in the Jefferson nickel series as an example of how striking quality can transform a common modern coin into a collectible.
+The 1996-P nickel holds a unique position in the Jefferson nickel series as a striking example of how strike quality can transform a common modern coin into a major collectible.

-Beyond standard strikes, error varieties add another dimension to collecting 1996-P nickels, with documented examples including off-center strikes, broadstrikes, and a rare double denomination error where a 1996-P nickel was struck on a dime planchet.
+Beyond standard strikes, documented error varieties add another collecting dimension.
+These include off-center strikes, broadstrikes, and a rare double denomination error where a 1996-P nickel was struck on a dime planchet — a dramatic wrong-planchet mistake that can command hundreds of dollars when authenticated by PCGS or NGC.

 1996-P Nickel Price/Grade Chart